 Bake until golden brown and done, about 30-35 minutes.
 Let cakes cool for a few minutes and then remove to a wire rack to cool completely.

 Bring a few inches of water to a boil in a saucepan that can hold a standing mixer's bowl above the water.
 Whisk the sugar, the egg whites, lemon juice, and salt in the bowl by hand.
 Set the bowl above the boiling water and continue whisking until the mixture is hot to the touch and the sugar dissolves, about 1 to 2 minutes.
 Transfer the bowl to a standing mixer fitted with the whisk attachment and beat the egg whites at medium-high speed until they almost hold a stiff peak and are fully cooled, about 10 minutes.
 Beat in the butter, a little at a time, until the icing is smooth and spreadable.

 To assemble the cake, place one layer of the cake on a cake stand.
+Spread 3 tablespoons of lemon curd on top of the cake and sprinkle with some of the crushed meringue cookies.
 Spread a 1/2 inch layer of the Swiss Buttercream on top and carefully place the 2nd layer of cake on top.
-Repeat the process with additional Swiss Buttercream.
+Repeat the process with additional lemon curd, sprinkled meringues and more Swiss Buttercream.
 Add the last layer of cake of top.
 Frost the top of the cake with more of the Swiss Buttercream and add a super thin layer of the Swiss Buttercream to the sides of the cake.
 Frost until smooth.
-Drizzle with ganache and decorate with any desired toppings and serve as needed.
+Decorate with any desired toppings and serve as needed.